 - Coachman Insurance: Coachman is a subsidiary of SGI.

 - Facility Association: Facility is essentially a risk-sharing pool for high-risk drivers.
-This is for drivers that are TOO high risk for ALL the high risk insurance companies.
+This is for drivers that are TOO high risk for ALL the high-risk insurance companies.
 Facility is often referred to as the option of last resort.
-If you are under the highest risk driver category, Facility Association is often the only auto insurance option.
+Facility Association is often the only auto insurance option if you are under the highest risk driver category.
 Facility is an organization that guarantees insurance coverage for drivers who cannot get it elsewhere.

 How long are you considered a high-risk driver in Ontario?

-You are no longer a high-risk driver when some or most of your policy infringements fall off your record.
-Typically, your traffic tickets, suspensions and cancellations for non-payments are removed from your record after three years.
+You are no longer a high-risk driver when some of your policy infringements fall off your record.
+For example, your traffic tickets, suspensions and cancellations for non-payments are typically removed from your record after three years.
 At-fault accidents, however, will take up to five years before removal.

-If you need high risk auto insurance, contact our isure brokers.
-They are extremely knowledgable and will shop the market and find you the best coverage for your situation.
+If you need high-risk auto insurance, contact our isure brokers.
+They are highly knowledgeable and will shop the market and find you the best coverage.
 Some high-risk insurers may offer multi-vehicle discounts or home and auto bundles.
 This will keep you covered and help reduce premiums.
-Your broker will provide you guidance on how to improve your driving record and review your policy at each renewal.
+In addition, your broker will guide you on improving your driving record and reviewing your policy at each renewal.
 This will ensure your policy details are updated to move you out of this insurance market as soon as possible.

-To learn more about high risk insurance, feel free to contact us any time!
-We are always happy to walk you through the types of insurance that will best suit your needs at the best rate possible.
+To learn more about high-risk auto insurance, contact us any time!
+We are always happy to walk you through the types of insurance that best suit your needs at the best rate possible.